 Normally a second-class BEng Honours degree, or equivalent, in electrical and electronic engineering, electronic communications, computer engineering or a related subject.
 Applicants whose first language is not English require IELTS 6.0, TOEFL 79 (Internet-based), or equivalent.
 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 See our How to Apply page.

-We don't have School Open Days, however, please go to http://www.ncl.ac.uk/postgraduate/visit/open/ for information on University Open Days.
-There will be opportunities to visit the School and meet School staff during the University Open Days.
+We don't have School Open Days, however, please go to /eee/study-with-us/openday.htm for information about the University Postgraduate Open Day.
+There will be opportunities to visit the School and meet School staff during the Postgraduate Open Day.
 If you feel you need to visit the School and meet with the Degree Programme Director, please contact email@example.com.

 No, there isn't an interview as part of the admission procedure for our Postgraduate Taught programmes.

 Information on University accommodation can be found at http://www.ncl.ac.uk/accommodation/.